bhall2001/serverless-nextjs-github-ci-cd/README.md

 Create an S3 bucket named `<YOUR_AWS_USERNAME>-serverless-state-bucket`.
 Select the settings you'd wish.
 In general the default options are good.
 Be sure that "Block all public access" is checked.

-## Setup Github secrets
+## Setup GitHub secrets

-Github actions requires your AWS key and secret.
-These need to be added to your Github account as environment variables.
+GitHub actions requires your AWS key and secret.
+These need to be added to your GitHub account as environment variables.

-Log in to your Github account and navigate to Settings.
+Log in to your GitHub account and navigate to Settings.
 Select Secrets in the left sidebar.
 Click New Secret to add `AWS_ACCESS_KEY_ID`.
 Click New Secret to add `AWS_SECRET_ACCESS_KEY`.

 ## High level environment setup steps